MilesCranmer/AirspeedVelocity.jl/README.md

 This package allows you to:

 - Generate benchmarks directly from the terminal with an easy-to-use CLI.
-- Query many commits/tags/branches at a time.
+- Compare many commits/tags/branches at once.
-- Plot those benchmarks, automatically flattening your benchmark suite into a list of plots with generated titles, with the x-axis showing revisions.
+- Plot those benchmarks, automatically flattening your benchmark suite into a list of plots with generated titles.
+- Run as a GitHub action to generate benchmark comparison for every submitted PR.

 This package also freezes the benchmark script at a particular revision, so there is no worry about the old history overwriting the benchmark.